sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/coursera/ucSanDiego/module03priorityQueuesHeapsDisjointSets/section02priorityQueuesUsingHeaps/topic03CompleteBinaryTrees/completeBinaryTrees.md

 * We know that in the [extractMax](../topic02BinaryHeapTrees/binaryHeapTrees.md#extractmax-or-poll--siftdown-) operation, we replace (swap) the root node (with the highest priority or value) with the leaf node.
   * We just need to ensure that the leaf node is the last leaf node of the tree.
-  * So, it will be the right-most leaf node of the last level.
+  * So, it will be the left-aligned, but the right-most leaf node of the last level.
+(If this line creates confusion, then avoid it!)
 * And then, we can simply follow the `SiftDown` procedure.